Provision a VPC

 The location of your VPC.

-In order for the VPC to be able to host your Workers, it needs to be bound to a business group and a specific CloudHub region.
+To enable the VPC to host your workers, the Anypoint VPC must be bound to a business group and a specific CloudHub region.

 The Organization or Business Group for your VPC.